roc-streaming/roc-toolkit/docs/sphinx/internals/code_structure.rst

 ================= =================
-target_posix      Enabled for a POSIX OS target_posixtime  Enabled for a POSIX OS with time extensions target_gnu        Enabled for a GNU-compatible system and compiler target_darwin     Enabled for Mac OS target_stdio      Enabled if stdio is available in the standard library target_openfec    Enabled if OpenFEC is available target_uv         Enabled if libuv is available target_sox        Enabled if SoX is available
+target_posix      Enabled for a POSIX OS target_posixtime  Enabled for a POSIX OS with time extensions target_gcc        Enabled for a GCC-compatible compiler target_glibc      Enabled for the GNU standard C library target_bionic     Enabled for the Bionic standard C library target_darwin     Enabled for macOS target_stdio      Enabled if stdio is available in the standard library target_uv         Enabled if libuv is available target_openfec    Enabled if OpenFEC is available target_sox        Enabled if SoX is available
 ================= =================